-Rom-coms on Netflix are our saving grace on a slow Sunday, when all we want to do is stay under our duvets and snuggle up to a Hollywood love story, snacks at the ready.
-However, life in lockdown has meant that those days occur way more often than just once a week and while we're not complaining, we do need some more movie suggestions.
+Rom-coms on Netflix are our saving grace on a slow Sunday when all we want to do is stay under our duvets and snuggle up to a Hollywood love story, snacks at the ready.
+But it's a particular salve during Valentine's season when it seems like everyone and their mother is loved up and receiving flowers and candy every minute of February.

-Luckily, the streaming service is fully stocked with some of the best rom-coms of all time, both old or new.
-From Netflix originals to '90s classics, the platform's romance category never disappoints.
-In fact, it just keeps on getting better with monthly updates on everything that's coming to Netflix often including a heart-warming flick to get us through those rainy days.
+Luckily, the streaming service is fully stocked with some of the best rom-coms of all time, both tried-and-true favorites and fresh flicks.
+In fact, the platform's romance category just keeps on getting better, with new additions coming to Netflix monthly.
 (And yes, that might just include the cheesiest rom-com ever.)

-All of those options does mean, however, that choosing a romantic flick can get overwhelming.
+However, all of those options mean that choosing a romantic flick can get overwhelming.
 That's why we're here to help make those decisions for you!
-Spend less time scouring through your recommend lists and more time actually watching the great movies on offer by simply making your way through our carefully selected list of joyous rom-coms.
+Spend less time scouring through your recommend lists and more time actually watching those swoon-worthy scenes.
 But beware, you'll definitely be left in your feelings!

 The best rom-coms on Netflix you can watch now

 Based on the books by Jenny Han, the To All The Boys film franchise follows high-school sweethearts Lara Jean Covey (Lana Candor) and Peter Kavinsky (Noah Centineo).
 And while we adore all three films, we have a special place in our hearts reserved for the first installment, the ultimate teen romance story that'll have you swooning from start to finish.